This week Adam and Mark talk transition/implementation.

 Adam and Mark discuss a new runway, American ideals influencing the UK, and further devolution.

 It’s also been a year since the last General Election, how’s May’s premiership going?

 The political party we couldn’t remember the name of was ‘Alternative for Germany’

-Title inspired by the song of the same name, written by John Denver.
+the song of the same name, written by John Denver.